-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.

-Not everyone in the world is going to enjoy your short story, poems, novel, etc. That’s impossible to begin with.
-But if no one knows your piece of art, no one will dislike it.
-The more it’s known, the more people dislike it.
+Not everyone will enjoy your short story, poems, novel, etc. That’s impossible.
+But if no one knows your art, no one will dislike it.
+The more it’s known, the more it’s disliked.